Alemkin/react-redux-boilerplate/README.md

-It uses Webpack 4, React 16, Redux, Bootstrap 4, ESLint with StandardJS + a11y, Sagas, and Jest There is an implmentation for Login using JWT with refresh mechanisms and redux store initializing
+It uses Webpack 4, React 16, Redux, Bootstrap 4, ESLint with StandardJS + a11y, Sagas, and Jest There is an implmentation for Login using JWT with refresh mechanisms and redux store initializing This boilerplate is also implementated as a Progressive Web App.
+Modify the manifest.json and icon in the pwa folder to personalize

 Works out of the box, just need to have Node, and NPM installed